2025 Storm Events in Bellevue

 Look for contractors with specific certifications from major shingle manufacturers.
 GAF Master Elite and Owens Corning Platinum Preferred designations indicate advanced training and enable enhanced warranty coverage on materials.
 Local experience matters significantly in Bellevue, where contractors must understand HOA requirements, navigate the permit process efficiently, and select materials suited to Pacific Northwest conditions.
 Ask potential contractors about their experience in specific Bellevue neighborhoods and request references from nearby projects.

 Avoid common pitfalls that trap unsuspecting homeowners.
 Storm chasers who appear after winter wind events often deliver substandard work and disappear when problems emerge.
 Legitimate contractors provide detailed written proposals specifying materials, scope, timeline, and warranty terms.
 The standard payment structure involves a 25% deposit with the balance due upon completion.
-Any contractor requesting full payment upfront or suggesting you skip permits to save money should be immediately dismissed.
+Any contractor requesting full payment upfront or suggesting you skip permits should be immediately dismissed.
 Verify insurance coverage including both liability and workers compensation, and confirm the contractor uses in-house crews rather than subcontractors for better quality control.

 Local Insights